p-m-p/p-m-p.github.io/blog/dont-fouc-up-your-web-components/index.md

 ### Hiding elements until they are defined

-One method is hiding the element until it has been defined.
 A quick search, or prompt to your _trusted_ AI, on this subject will likely lead you to the `:defined` CSS selector.

 ```css
 /* Hide the element until it's defined */